DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 > All subsequent commands are assumed to be executed from the root directory of the datadog-agent repository.

-> MacOS users can only launch remote VMs at the moment.
-Local development will be available soon.

 ## Dependencies

 1. Review and run `tasks/kernel_matrix_testing/env-setup.sh`